micmejia/bible-dump/AMPC/Philippians/Phil 3.md

-But whatever former things I had that might have been gains to me, I have come to consider as [[^a]one combined] loss for Christ's sake.
+But whatever former things I had that might have been gains to me, I have come to consider as [one combined] loss for Christ's sake.